-Pro-tip: you’ll want to find a carpenter to cut a piece of wood for the soundhole so that the funeral home can enclose the cremains.
+Pro-tip: You’ll want to find a carpenter to cut a piece of wood for the soundhole so that the funeral home can enclose the cremains.

 9. Baseball or softball

+This type of urn is great for honoring a sporty loved one.
 Given the size of the ball you choose, the amount of ashes used will be smaller than what you'll have.
 You may want to consider an additional urn or special order a customizable stand for the balance of ashes remaining.

 If you’re portioning them out, then order a few extras for any familial requests.